mui/material-ui/docs/pages/blog/mui-core-v5.md

 We are now working toward reaching the same level of excellence as the other core components.
 These were our first TypeScript component in the codebase.

-The date range picker will be part of the Pro plan, while the other simpler components are aimed to be MIT licensed.
+The date range picker will be part of the Pro plan, while the other date picker components are MIT licensed.

 ## New components